 This reduced quasi-2D PDE model of Hall & Sherwin (2010) is of particular interest to us since a theoretical analysis of spanwise localization in solutions of Navier-Stokes should be easier to develop in the context of a reduced model.
 There is strong numerical evidence that a theory of localization in solutions of Navier-Stokes might be developed.
-Schneider et al. (2009) noted a remarkable resemblance between the x, y-averaged energy of the localized NBCW solutions and localized solutions of the 1d Swift-Hohenberg equation found by Burke & Knobloch (2007).
-The similarity was made more remarkable by Schneider et al. (2010)'s demonstration that the localized NBCW solutions undergo homoclinic snaking under continuation in Reynolds number, just as the localized Swift-Hohenberg solutions do under continuations in their bifurcation parameter.
-For Swift-Hohenberg, homoclinic snaking of localized solutions is quite well understood theoretically via "spatial dynamics" (Burke & Knobloch (2007)).
+Schneider et al. (2010b) noted a remarkable resemblance between the x, y-averaged energy of the localized NBCW solutions and localized solutions of the 1d Swift-Hohenberg equation found by Burke & Knobloch (2007).
+The similarity was made more remarkable by Schneider et al. (2010a)'s demonstration that the localized NBCW solutions undergo homoclinic snaking under continuation in Reynolds number, just as the localized Swift-Hohenberg solutions do under continuations in their bifurcation parameter.
+For Swift-Hohenberg, homoclinic snaking of localized solutions is quite well understood theoretically via "spatial dynamics" (Burke & Knobloch 2007).
 Time independence reduces the 4th-order Swift-Hohenberg PDE for u(x,t) to 4th-order ordinary differential equation (ODE) on u(x), which can then considered as a 4-dimensional dynamical system where x plays the role of time.
-In this view, spatially periodic solutions correspond to periodic orbits of the spatial dynamics, and spatially localized solutions correspond to homoclinic orbits that start at the origin u=0 at $t\to -\infty$, grow away from it along unstable direction, wander at finite amplitude for some time, and then reapproach u=0 at $t\to\infty$ along a stable direction.
-Localized solutions display approximately periodic form in their core regions when the finite-amplitude excursion away from u=0 makes a number of circuits in the neighborhood of an unstable periodic orbit of the spatial dynamics.
+In this view, spatially periodic solutions correspond to periodic orbits of the spatial dynamics, and spatially localized solutions correspond to homoclinic orbits that start at the origin u = 0 at $t \to -\infty$ , grow away from it along unstable direction, wander at finite amplitude for some time, and then reapproach u = 0at $t \to \infty$ along a stable direction.
+Localized solutions display approximately periodic form in their core regions when the finite-amplitude excursion away from u = 0 makes a number of circuits in the neighborhood of an unstable periodic orbit of the spatial dynamics.

 Thus the close correspondence between localized Navier-Stokes solutions and localized Swift-Hohenberg solutions points to the possibility of a theoretical explanation of localization in invariant solutions of Navier-Stokes.
 It also points to the importance of a reduced PDE system describing the localized solutions, ideally to a 1d system in the spanwise coordinate, to which the idea of spatial dynamics might be applied.
-We report on the scaling of streamwise Fourier components and the development of a critical layer in the plane Couette and channel solution because they are essential ingredients for developing such a reduced-order PDE model.
+We report on the scaling of streamwise Fourier components and the development of a critical layer in the plane Couette and channel solutions because they are essential ingredients for developing such a reduced-order PDE model.
+We note that Deguchi et al. (2013) have in fact extended the asymptotic analysis of Hall & Sherwin (2010) to the case of the spatially periodic EQ7, for large Re and small $\alpha$ , and have identified $\alpha \sim Re^{-1}$ as distinguished limit at which the reduced-order system breaks down.
+They also showed that the spanwise-localized EQ7-1 can be produced by a simple continuation of EQ7 in spanwise wavenumber.